 See if you can play this on the piano.
 Does it feel like a bit of a jump?
-Imagine being in the middle of a rapid fire section of classical music, or a blazing jazz solo, jumping the hand from one root position chord to another so ‘far’ away is quite the effort.
+Imagine being in the middle of a rapid fire section of classical music, or a blazing jazz solo: jumping the hand from one root position chord to another so ‘far’ away is quite the effort.

 As it happens, we can achieve the same harmonic feel of a chord even if the notes are not stacked in thirds.
-Indeed, there is a slight difference in the sound, however it hardly sacrifices the harmonic quality.
+Indeed, there is a slight difference in the sound, but it hardly sacrifices the harmonic quality.

 Let’s reconfigure our F major chord a bit.
 How about if we take our C and put it down an octave?:

 As we still have the note F, A, and C in our chord, it’s still an F major chord.
 We’ll get to what we call this in just a moment, but for now, let’s go back and see what moving our root position C major chord to this newly positioned F chord looks like: